ujwalgadiraju/ujwalgadiraju.github.io/blog.md

 # WIS Delft at HCOMP 2021

-We are thrilled to share that WIS Delft will be well-represented at AAAI HCOMP 2021, the premier international conference on Human Computation and Crowdsourcing.
+We are thrilled to share that WIS Delft will be well-represented at AAAI HCOMP 2021, the premier international conference on *Human Computation and Crowdsourcing*.
 Research contributions from members of WIS Delft resulted in the acceptance of 3 full papers, 2 works-in-progress, 2 demonstrations, and 1 blue sky idea.

 Here’s a brief overview of the different contributions that will be presented at HCOMP 2021.

 ## Full Research Papers